ashlander/protoargs/README.rst

-        optional bool who_am_i = 3;                     // Show custom user message and exit, it is transformed into --who-am-i long argument optional uint p = 4 [default = 10];             // Integer param with default value,  it is transformed into -p short argument, even if not specified it will return with value 10 optional uint32 param = 5 [default = 10];       // Integer param with default value,  it is transformed into --param short argument, even if not specified it will return with value 10 optional string UPCASE = 6 [default = "Test"];  // Integer param with default value,  it is transformed into --upcase long argument, even if not specified it will return with value "Test"
+        optional bool who_am_i = 3;                     // Show custom user message and exit, it is transformed into --who-am-i long argument optional uint p = 4 [default = 10];             // Integer param with default value,  it is transformed into -p short argument, even if not specified it will return with value 10 optional uint32 param = 5 [default = 10];       // Integer param with default value,  it is transformed into --param short argument, even if not specified it will return with value 10 optional string UPCASE = 6 [default = "Test"];  // String param with default value,  it is transformed into --upcase long argument, even if not specified it will return with value "Test"
     }//protoargs

 ..